High-performance multiqubit system with double-transmon couplers: Toward scalable superconducting quantum computers: Numerical results

-In this section, we have shown that DTCs can not only reduce undesired residual couplings to several kHz but also enable implementations of fast CZ gates and $\pi/2$ pulses with average fidelities of 0.9999 or higher, in the three-qubit system as well as in isolated two-qubit systems.
+In this section, we have shown that DTCs can not only reduce undesired residual couplings to several kHz but also enable implementations of fast CZ gates and individual and simultaneous $\pi/2$ pulses with average fidelities over 99.99\%, in the three-qubit system as well as in isolated two-qubit systems.
 These results indicate that the DTC architecture is scalable for highly detuned fixed-frequency qubits.